Intrinsic construction of invariant functions on simple Lie algebras: Implementation of the algorithm on Maple

-We choose our slice elements in \er{split} to be $s_1=e_4,\ s_2=e_8$.
+We choose our slice elements in \er{split} to be $s_1=e_4$ and $s_2=e_8$.
 Let $\e=e_9+e_{10}$, and we do the change of basis in Lemma \ref{base change}.
-Order the new basis according to our above convention, and denote them by $\{f_i\}_{i=1}^{14}$ .
+Order the new basis according to the heights following the above pattern, and denote them by $\{f_i\}_{i=1}^{14}$.
+We also record where we have the relation $u=[\epsilon, v]$ in \er{ujk} in a table.

-The degree $d$ is set to be 6.
+The degree $d$ in this example is set to be 6.
 A nonzero term from \er{mmg}, for example,

-We generate the possible nonzero terms by the procedure in Appendix A. There are 8 terms in {\tt ttms}, 10 in {\tt ptms} with one extra purely on the Cartan subalgebra \er{a=d}, and 535 in {\tt ntms}.